WarcraftPriests/sl-shadow-priest/soulbinds-launch/README.md

 # Soulbind Launch Results

-This is a modified version of the Soulbind sims with a capped 21 level of renown.
-Only pre-raid pieces are used at Mythic+10.
+This is a modified version of the Soulbind sims with a capped 48 level of renown.
+Only pre-SoD pieces are used or Season 1.

 Each soulbind is simmed with all the possible paths with the top 2 or 3 conduits depending on the path chosen.
-When slotting a conduit we are only slotting the rank6 version of that conduit for now.
+When slotting a conduit we are only slotting the rank8 version of that conduit for now.

 ## Night Fae
 ### Acronyms